 The weight given to each area in a given year will be determined by the faculty member and department head.
 The agreement should be stated in writing with copies given to the department head and faculty member.
 This agreement may be amended to reflect changes in a faculty member's assignments with the mutual agreement of the faculty member and the department head.
-In those rare circumstances when agreement is not reached, the weighting will be decided upon by the Dean of the School after he/she has heard statements from both the Department Head and the IT IS THE PRIMARY RESPONSIBILITY OF EACH FACULTY faculty member.
-ENSURE THAT ADEOUATE RECORDS ARE ESTABLISHED.
-MEMBER TO COLLECTED, MAINTAINED, AND FORWARDED FOR DECISIONS ON REAPPOINTMENT, PROMOTION, AND TENURE.
+In those rare circumstances when agreement is not reached, the weighting will be decided upon by the Dean of the School after he/she has heard statements from both the Department Head and the faculty member.
+IT IS THE PRIMARY RESPONSIBILITY OF EACH FACULTY MEMBER TO ENSURE THAT ADEQUATE RECORDS ARE ESTABLISHED, COLLECTED, MAINTAINED, AND FORWARDED FOR DECISIONS ON REAPPOINTMENT, PROMOTION, AND TENURE.